PataphysicalSociety/soupault.app/site/tips-and-tricks/static-rendering.md

 console.log(html)
 ```

 Save it somewhere, e.g. to `scripts/katex.js`.
-Now it's ready to be called.
+Now it’s ready to be called.

 ### Configuring soupault